 Superior Quality & Durability

 No other roofing or siding material outperforms Cedar

 Hundreds of years ago our ancestors were discovering the benefits of cedar: sturdiness, longevity, durability, and beauty.
 They respected the qualities of the native wood as they made tools and built homes, boats, fences, and furniture while trees were replanted to contribute to the prosperity of the land.

-Currently, the superior quality and durability of cedar remains true.
 Like those who came before us, we use the natural material as the crowning glory to our homes, giving back to the land in sustainable ways.

 We revere the time-tested qualities of Western Red Cedar as no other roofing or siding material outperforms it and we appreciate its decay resistant properties as it resists the elements better than any other home exterior covering available.

 We all want to ensure a healthy planet for the next generation and using sustainable materials is the way to do it.
 No other roofing material is more sustainable than wood, which is derived from a renewable resource.
 It is recyclable, renewable and biodegradable, making it an environmentally-friendly building material.
 Much like our forefathers before us, we return to the land what has been taken.
 The cedar shake and shingle industry is committed to protecting our resources and minimizing the impact on the environment.